All Articles

 What is a sales pipeline?

 Sales pipelines are often offered as part of a customer relationship management (CRM) tool.
-A sales pipeline helps you organize and track leads as they move through the sales process.
-It serves as a visual representation of this sales process, allowing you to see exactly where each lead is at a glance.
+They help you organize and track leads as they move through the sales process (sometimes referred to as a sales funnel).
+A sales pipeline serves as a visual representation of this process, allowing you to see exactly where each lead is at a glance.

 In addition to tracking leads through each stage of your sales pipeline, you can also track important data and interactions for each lead.

-a screenshot of a lead in a streak sales pipeline with a call log and email conversations
+A lead in a the Streak sales pipeline with a call log and email conversations

 Some CRMs allow you to log calls, meetings, and conversations

-Many sales pipeline tools allow you to add notes from calls and meetings, and some have integrations with your email provider so you can add email conversations to each lead or opportunity in your pipeline.
+Many sales pipeline tools allow you to add notes from calls and meetings, and some have integrations with your email provider so you can add email conversations to each lead or opportunity in your sales funnel.

 Benefits of implementing a sales pipeline

-Reporting is an important feature of a sales pipeline
+Reporting is an essential feature of a sales pipeline

-How to build a sales pipeline for your team
+How to build a sales pipeline for your team: improve your sales efforts with these 6 steps

-Follow these steps to create a sales pipeline and start tracking leads.
+Follow these six steps to create a sales pipeline and start tracking leads.

 1. Review your current sales process

-Before you build your sales pipeline, convene with your sales team to identify the key stages that your leads go through.
-Your sales pipeline needs to be fully customized for your team’s workflow, and you’ll want to make sure that you don’t miss any important stages.
+Before you build your sales pipeline, convene with your sales team to identify the key stages in your sales cycle that your leads go through.
+Your sales pipeline needs to be fully customized for your team's workflow, and you'll want to make sure that you don't miss any important stages.

-If you’re managing a sales team, this is a great opportunity to learn how the process may vary from sales rep to sales rep. You may find that you need to get everybody on the same page by streamlining and standardizing your workflow.
-It’s also a good time to share best practices and what’s most challenging for each rep.
+If you're managing a sales team, this is a great opportunity to learn how the process may vary from sales rep to sales rep. You may find that you need to get everybody on the same page by streamlining and standardizing your workflow.
+It's also a good time to share best practices and what's most challenging for each of your sales reps.

 2. Determine your pipeline stages